sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

     >>> status = client.check_request(requests)  # doctest: +SKIP

-You can pass a list of ExportRequest objects, and a list of status' will be returned.
+You can pass a list of `~drms.ExportRequest` objects, and a list of status' will be returned.

+You can wait for the by calling the `~drms.ExportRequest.wait` method.

 Downloading data
 ^^^^^^^^^^^^^^^^